-‘Transformation’ must be near the top of the list of most overused business language.
-It sounds so grandiose, so important and yet has no universal meaning.
-Could the hype hitched to this bandwagon even devalue the work of people trying to make the world better?
+‘Transformation’ must be near the top of the list of the most over-used business language.
+It sounds so grandiose and yet has no universal meaning.

 Everything ch-ch-changes.
 We might be trying to change a Thing.
 Things are changing around us.
 If the states of changed ‘Things’ now look very different, they’re transformed.
 Very Hungry Caterpillars turn into Beautiful Butterflies.
 Customers now enjoy contacting their bank or broadband provider.
 People well enough to leave a hospital bed do so, pronto.
 These are Things in a specific, different state.

 ‘Transformation’ is vague.
 Its rarely qualified with a definition of the ‘Thing’ being changed or what the new state would look like.
 That vagueness only obscures the relative priorities of Things and the evidence of their states.

 Is the Thing an organisation chart, new value propositions, the flow of work?
 And why?
 To grow revenues, cut headcount, appease shareholders?
 Such uncertainty surely does its own damage; ‘Yeah, the last transformation [insert fear]’.